melvincwng/PyCat.exe/README.md

 3. Copy the pycatFinal.zip into another new folder of your choice & unzip it.
 4. Open the folder & you should see a `pycat.exe` file.
 Click on it to run the application.
 5. For the live demo, we will be using pycatDemo.zip instead (contains slightly modified code meant specifically for demo purposes).
 Copy the pycatDemo.zip into another new folder of your choice, unzip it & then run the `pycat.exe` file as well.
+6. Alternatively, clone the repository, open it using your IDE of choice & `cd src` to get into the src/ folder.
+Then, run the command `python pycat.py` to run the application.

 ## Problem statement / Problem description (What is the problem you are trying to solve in the hackathon?)